djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 Everyone knows that a single loop has linear complexity and nested loops have quadratic complexity.
 How then could we ever manage to achieve logarithmic complexity?
-Things aren't as simple as some tutorials make them out to be.
+It turns out that things aren't as simple as some tutorials make them out to be.

 Let's take a look at a standard example with a single loop and $O(1)$ complexity: